-- 1. the expected S/N for each object and modes must be given; - 2. in particular for extended sources: does the reported S/N refer to an area of 1 arcsec2 (as given by the imaging ETC), to an extent of 1 arcsec in the spatial direction (as given by the spectroscopy ETC) or to the whole spatial extent of the object? - 3. in spectroscopy, does the S/N refer to one pixel in the dispersion direction (as given by the ETC) or to one resolution element? - 4. in case of large throw, does the S/N take into account the fact that some beams would fall outside the detector? - 5. does the overhead calculation include the time required for each preset, given that OBs should in general not be longer than 1 hour? - 6. is there a guide star brighter than V = 13.5 mag within a radius of 7.5 arcmin around the object? - 7.
-The PWV constraint under which the observations need to be executed needs to be specified as a comment in the Target List of the proposal.
+- 1. the expected S/N for each object and modes must be given; - 2. in particular for extended sources: does the reported S/N refer to an area of 1 arcsec2 (as given by the imaging ETC), to an extent of 1 arcsec in the spatial direction (as given by the spectroscopy ETC) or to the whole spatial extent of the object? - 3. in spectroscopy, does the S/N refer to one pixel in the dispersion direction (as given by the ETC) or to one resolution element? - 4. in case of large throw, does the S/N take into account the fact that some beams would fall outside the detector? - 5. does the overhead calculation include the time required for each preset, given that OBs should in general not be longer than 1 hour? - 6. is there a guide star brighter than V = 13.5 mag within a radius of 7.5 arcmin around the object? - 7. the PWV constraint needs to be specified as a comment for each target in the Target List (Box 11) of the proposal.
+The effect of different PWV values on the sensitivity can be assessed using the ETC (see $\S 5.1$).